USRSE/usrse.github.io/_events/2021/2021-04-community-call.md

 formally known as Federally Funded Research and Development Centers ([FFRDCs](https://www.nsf.gov/statistics/ffrdclist/)).
-These facilities cover all manner of software for technical disciplines including weather forecasting, COVID research, stockpile stewardship, national security, energy generation and, of course, software for [landing](https://www.youtube.com/watch?v=4czjS9h4Fpg) (and soon [flying](https://www.youtube.com/watch?v=AYjknNxGuJw)) a helicopter on Mars.
+These facilities cover all manner of software for technical disciplines including weather forecasting, COVID research, stockpile stewardship, national security, computer science and systems work, energy generation and, of course, software for [landing](https://www.youtube.com/watch?v=4czjS9h4Fpg)
+(and soon [flying](https://www.youtube.com/watch?v=AYjknNxGuJw)) a helicopter on Mars.
 The millions of lines of software involved in these activities come from real live teams of RSEs and others acting in RSE roles.
 This call will be a forum for National Lab